* Shares rebound but on track for worst week since June

 this week that was triggered by signs of sluggish global growth.

-Stocks sold off earlier in the week on recent weak economic
+Stocks have sold off on recent economic data and have been

-data and a plunge in commodity prices.
-The major European and
+pressured by a plunge in commodity prices.
+The U.S. benchmark

 The S&P 500's close below the 50-day moving average on

-Thursday suggested the medium-term uptrend in the market could
+Thursday indicated the medium-term uptrend in the market could

 be in peril.
 The last time the index closed consecutive days